sikandaralilaghari/JavaScript-Codes/README.md

 Blocking operations in javascript:
 Blocking operations are tasks that stop the program from doing anything else until they finish This means other code cannot run until the curent task is done.

+use of git stash command
+The git stash command takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy.
+Generators in javascript